terraforming-mars/terraforming-mars/CONTRIBUTING.md

 We like external contributions!
 Every internal contributor started as an external contributor.
 (Except the founder, of course.)

-When contributing to this repository, please first discuss the change you wish to make via issue, email, Discord, or any other method with the owners of this repository, before making a change.

 Our contributors vary in experience.
 Many of our contributors have very little software development experience, but a great understanding of the game, and some have over 30 years of software industry experience.
 Wherever you fit in that level of experience, your contribution is welcome.

+Before taking on a substantial amout of work for your favorite feature, please first discuss the change you wish to make via issue, email, Discord, or any other method with the owners of this repository.

-We still have to adhere to some degree of quality and standards and comprehension, though, so please do not be surprised if our first response is to ask for clarification or possibly significant changes.
+Our codebase is growing and changing all the time, and with each change we ask ourselves if it introduces too much risk, resource consumption or unclear code.
+All of this is to make sure the project remains nimble and easy to maintain, enhance and undersetand.
+This is why we adhere to some degree of quality and standards and comprehension, so please do not be surprised if our first response is to ask for clarification or possibly significant changes.
 We commit to respectfully working with you to ensure your change can be accepted, and also, that it be clear, correct, and well-tested.

 ## Unit Tests